royashishneu/E-Commerce_Database_System/README.md

 ## Our Goal

-Create a data base system for an E-Commerce company that helps the Director of Supply Chain and Business Operations of the company to address problems and take strategic business decisions with regards to
+A database system for an E-Commerce company that helps the Director of Supply Chain and Business Operations of the company to address problems and take strategic business decisions with regards to

 <ul>
   <li>Inventory Control</li>